BLOCKvIO/web-sdk/README.md

       "websocketAddress" : "wss://ws.blockv.net"
     });
 ```

+## UserManager

+The User Manager part of the SDK allows you to interact with the user profile.

 #### login()
  - parameter one is the email address or the mobile number of the user